 Lightroom is a little different as it is allows you to do none destructive editing to your photos.
 It does this by keeping all your editing information in a database called a catalog.

 Lightroom does not physically apply those changes until you export the photos out of Lightroom.
-At which point the software used the information stored in the catalog and makes copy e.g Jpg , Dng, Tiff of the original photo, so your original photos never gets edited.
+At which point the software uses the information stored in the catalog and makes copy e.g Jpg , Dng, Tiff of the original photo, so your original photos never gets edited.

 Pretty cool huh!